It’s Not About the Numbers

-But the number that messes with my focus worse than any of these is my age.
+The number that messes with my focus worse than any of these is my age.
 This number derails me the easiest because I can do nothing to change it.
-My age will increase regardless of what I do and don’t do.
+My age will increase regardless of what I do or don’t do.

-As explained in Aging Gracefully, I struggle with aging.
+I struggle with aging.
 Within that struggle though, I am determined to age gracefully.
-I want my years this side of Heaven to be meaningful and effective.
+I want my years this side of heaven to be meaningful and effective.
 This requires a right focus, one that pleases God, one where numbers don’t consume me.

 What does the world say about living a long, good life?
 Here are two examples representing the world’s view well:

-- Martha Stewart (She’s now 71!) says to eat well, maintain a healthy weight, stay physically active, get quality sleep, wear sunscreen, collaborate with a good primary care doctor regularly, find your passion, connect with others, stop complaining & stay curious.
+- Martha Stewart says to eat well, maintain a healthy weight, stay physically active, get quality sleep, wear sunscreen, collaborate with a good primary care doctor regularly, find your passion, connect with others, stop complaining, and stay curious.

-- The Huffington Post says to avoid 7 things in order to age gracefully: Wearing too much makeup, eating too much salt, negativity, watching too much TV, too much sun, stress & overindulging.
+- The Huffington Post says to avoid seven things to age gracefully: Wearing too much makeup, eating too much salt, negativity, watching too much TV, too much sun, stress, and overindulging.

-They key difference between what the world says and what Scripture says about living a long, good life is that Scripture points to a life not defined by the number of years but instead by satisfaction with days lived.
-And the only times I’ve been satisfied with my days lived are when God is satisfied with them.
+They key difference between what the world says and what the Bible says about living a long, good life is that Scripture points to a life not defined by the number of years but instead by satisfaction with days lived.
+The only times I’ve been satisfied with my days lived are when God is satisfied with them.

 - Control my tongue.
 (Psalm 34:12-14, 1 Peter 3:10)